ljr55555/msTeamsUserAndGroupStats/README.md

 # MS Teams User and Group Statistics

 This script uses Microsoft Graph to obtain Microsoft Teams usage details per user.
+Statistics are stored in SharePoint Online lists.

+# User Stats
-Statistics are stored in a SharePoint Online list, and a daily summary is posted to a Teams channel using the generic incoming webhook.
+**postTeamsStatsToSPO.py** -- updates individual usage statistics and posts a daily summary to a Teams channel using a webhook.

+**updateUserData.py** -- Updates account status and reporting information

+# Group Stats
+**postGroupStatsToSPO.py** -- Inserts newly created Teams spaces, updates visibility, and creates a searchable HTML table of  public Teams

+**getGroupActivity.py** -- Updates Team owner, member count, and date of latest Channel activity

 # Usage
 Data is stored in SharePoint Online lists using SPO's REST API.
 TableCrossReference.xlsx provides the list definitions.
 When creating lists, be aware that [internal column names may not match column display names.](http://lisa.rushworth.us/?p=4572)